Teaching Staff and Responsibilities

 In KS3, pupils will begin with a focus on E-Safety which evolves from basic skills on how to use social media to cybersecurity, malware and information protection.
 Pupils will develop the ability to problem solve.
 In Year 7, pupils will learn how to decrypt and manipulate small passages of code by using a block programming language.
 But, by Year 9, there will be greater focus on creating your own blocks of code using the three main programming constructs in a text based programming language.
-In Year 7, pupils will be taught the principles of information, computation and how digital systems work.
+In year 7, pupils will be taught the principles of information, computation and how digital systems work.
 Over the course of the KS3 curriculum students will learn how to put this knowledge to use through programming.
-They will start off by learning about hardware and software in Year 7, and they will end year 9 knowing how to create their own programs and how to program Raspberry Pi Computers.
+They will start off by learning about hardware and software in year 7, and they will end year 9 knowing how to create their own programs.

 What will my daughter learn at KS3?

 - Unit 1 Online Safety (Using Computers Safely, Effectively and Responsibly) : This unit aims to teach students about why appropriate usage is important, as well as allowing for opportunities to highlight online safety issues.
 Students will learn about: Emailing staff, attaching files, file management, using computers safely, using the internet safely, digital footprint and social media.

 - Unit 2: Clear messaging with digital media: This unit requires students to use a range of different skills across several pieces of software.
 Learners will work between different applications to create a poster and slides on a given theme.
 Students will be given clear tasks for which they need to first plan and the implement a solution.

 - Unit 3 Understanding Computers: This unit covers the different layers of computing systems from programs and the operating system, to the physical components that store and execute these programs, to the fundamental binary building blocks that these components consist of.